pingcap/docs-cn/upgrade-tidb-using-ansible.md

 >
 > Do not execute any DDL statements during the upgrading process, otherwise the undefined behavior error might occur.

-## Step 1: Install Ansible and dependencies on the Control Machine
+## Step 1: Install Ansible and dependencies on the control machine

 > **Note:**
 >